rendoir/game-dev-study-guide/StudyGuide.md

         - `std::string fullName = firstName + lastName`: The sum is an rvalue while `fullName` is a lvalue
         - To accept only rvalues use two ampersands (&&)

+    - `std::forward()` perfectly forwards with the same data type and value category

     - Avoid unnecessary copies (especially when copying requires heap memory allocation)
     ```cpp
     String(const char* string) {